 The Uniting Church in Australia has a long history of caring for creation.
 There is hope in our stories of putting faith into action, hope in our strategies to adapt, and hope in the mobilisation of large groups of people for political change and the building of strong communities.
 As Covid-19 and climate impacts have been disrupting the world, we have a once in a generation opportunity to reimagine and create a safer and better future.

 School Strike 4 Climate is a movement led by school-aged students who are taking action for climate justice.
 In 2019, they led thousands-strong strikes and marches through major cities across Australia calling for bolder climate action.
-In 2020, they led numerous small-scale and online actions.
+In 2020, they led numerous small-scale and online actions, and in May 2021 they once again rallied on the streets.
 Our Synod has formally supported the strikes and many Uniting Church members have joined in the actions.

-Our young people, along with many climate scientists, energy experts and those in the general community, are deeply concerned at our Federal Government’s plan to spend millions of our taxpayer dollars on a gas-fired recovery, despite the evidence that:
+Our young people, along with many climate scientists, energy experts and those in the general community, are deeply concerned at our Federal Government’s continued funding of the fossil fuel industry, including the development of new gas basins across the continent, despite the evidence that:

 - Gas, like coal, is a polluting fossil fuel that increases our greenhouse gas emissions and increases the risk of greater and more harmful climate change.